langsurya/langsurya/README.md

 ## Hi there 👋
-My full name is Elang Surya, So you can call me "Elang"
+My full name is Elang Surya, So you can call me "Lang"

 - 🔭 I’m currently working on ...